General Relativistic Theory of Light Propagation in the Field of Radiative Gravitational Multipoles: Observable Relativistic Effects

 In the most simple case, when observer is at rest (${\bm V}=0$) with respect to the ADM-harmonic reference frame equation \eqref{prop} is drastically simplified and depends only on $h_{00}$ component of the metric tensor.
 Implementation of formula (\ref{adm1}) for $h_{00}$ and subsequent integration of (\ref{prop}) with respect to time yields then where $t_{\rm i}$ is the initial epoch of observation.
 Another simple case of equation (\ref{prop}) is obtained for observer located at the distance $r$ so large that one can neglect $h_{00}$ and $h_{0i}$ quasi-static perturbations of the metric tensor.
 Then, the difference between the observer's proper time $T$ and coordinate time $t$ is

 leading in the case of a small velocity to

 The last term in the right side of this equation describes the effect of the gravitational waves on the rate of the proper time of observer which may be important under some specific circumstances but is enormously small in real practice and, as a rule, can be neglected.
+Nonetheless, it would be interesting to study this effect in more detail as a possible tool to detect gravitational waves emitted, for example, in galactic supernova explosions or by powerful gamma-ray bursts (GRB) in distant galaxies.

-\subsection{Gravitational Deflection of Light}
+\subsection{Gravitational deflection of light}

-The coordinate direction to the source of light measured at the point of observation ${\bm x}$ is defined by the four-vector of photon $l^\alpha$.
+The coordinate direction to a source of light measured at the point of observation ${\bm x}$ is defined by the spatial components of four-vector of photon $l^\alpha$ incoming to an observer from the source of light.
 This vector depends on the energy (frequency) of photon which is irrelevant for the present section.
-Normalization of $l^\alpha$ to its frequency brings about four-vector $p^\alpha=(1,p^i)$ where $p^i=-\dot{x}^i$, which is proportional to $l^\alpha$ but is only direction-dependent.
-Spatial part of this vector can be decomposed around direction $k^i$ of unperturbed photon's trajectory
+Normalization of $l^\alpha$ to its frequency eliminates the frequency-dependence and brings about a four-vector $p^\alpha=(1,p^i)$ where $p^i=-\dot{x}^i$ and the dot denotes derivative with respect to coordinate time $t$.
+Vector $\p^a$ is null, $p_\a p^\a=0$, and is only direction-dependent.
+The spatial part of this vector can be presented as a small deviation from the direction $k^i$ of the unperturbed photon's trajectory

-where overdot denotes derivative with respect to coordinate time $t$ and the minus sign indicates that the tangent vector $p^i$ directs from observer to the source of light.
+where the minus sign indicates that the tangent vector $p^i$ is directed from the observer to the source of light.

-The coordinate direction $p^i$ is not a directly observable quantity as it is defined with respect to coordinate grid on the curved space-time manifold.
-A real observable vector towards the source of light, $s^\alpha=(1,s^i)$, is defined with respect to the local inertial frame co-moving with the observer.
-In this frame $s^i=-dX^i/dT$, where $T$ is the observer's proper time and $X^i$ are spatial coordinates of the local inertial frame with observer being located at its origin.
-We shall assume for simplicity that observer is at rest with respect to the global ADM-harmonic coordinate system $(t,x^i)$.
-The case of observer moving with respect to the ADM-harmonic system with velocity $V^i$ may be considered after completing the additional Lorentz transformation which is pretty straightforward procedure so that we do not discuss it from now on.
-In case of the static observer the infinitesimal transformation from the global ADM-harmonic coordinates $(t,x^i)$ to the local coordinates $(T,X^i)$ is given by the formulas
+The coordinate direction $p^i$ is not a directly observable quantity as it is defined with respect to the chosen coordinate grid on the curved spacetime manifold.
+A real observable vector towards the source of light, $s^\alpha=(1,s^i)$, is defined with respect to the local inertial frame co-moving with the observer \citep{kopeikin_scholarpedia}.
+In this frame $s^i=-dX^i/dT$, where $T$ is the observer's proper time, and $X^i$ are the spatial coordinates of the local inertial frame with the observer at its origin.
+We shall assume for simplicity that the observer is at rest with respect to the global ADM-harmonic coordinates $(t,x^i)$.
+The case of an observer moving with respect to the ADM-harmonic system with velocity $V^i$ can be treated with the help of the Lorentz transformation which is a straightforward procedure so that we do not discuss it.
+In case of a static observer, transformation from the global ADM-harmonic coordinates $(t,x^i)$ to the local coordinates $(T,X^i)$ is given by the formulas

 where the matrix of transformation $\Lambda^{\alpha}_{\beta}$ is defined by the requirements of orthonormality